-And, here’s an example:
+Here’s an example:

-- You invest $100 every month on the 14th: September 14, October 14, November 14, etc. The day is the same, the amount is the same, and usually the investment choice (ETF, or stocks, and so on) is the same.
+- You invest $100 every month on the 14th: September 14, October 14, November 14, etc. The day is the same, the amount is the same, and the investment choice (ETF, stocks, and so on) is the same.

-- After 12 months, a year, you have invested $1,200.
+- After 12 months, you have invested $1,200.

 - You’ve bought a different number of shares in stock each time, due to price fluctuations.